 - Lloyds Pharmacy Hayfever Relief Nasal Spray

-When prescribed, beclomethasone steroid nasal spray can be used in patients under 18 years of age.
+When prescribed, beclomethasone steroid nasal spray can be used in patients under 18.
 There is no difference between prescribed and purchased beclomethasone nasal sprays.

 Beconase steroid nasal spray: the dose